Writing Your Memoir – Three Months

 What does this course give you?

-- Live teaching sessions on Zoom: Rhik will welcome the group for a two-hour class on Wednesday evenings.
-In the first half, he will teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.
+- Live teaching sessions on Zoom: Rhik will welcome the group for a 1 hour 45 minute class on Wednesday evenings.
+For half the session, he'll teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.

 - A community of writers: Our selective applications process means that you will be writing your novel in a peer group of 15 students working at a high level.
 Many of our former students have found their trusted readers with us – and form strong working friendships with classmates which go on long after the course is over.